KPMGE/voting-dapp/README.md

-# Voting dapp rs
+# Voting dapp

-This is a simple dapp voting system made with rust and solidity
+This is a simple dapp voting system made with solidity and nextjs